addykumar27/building-js-iterators-lab/README.md

 ### Training Tasks

-1. Create a function `myFind` which implements `Array.prototype.find`. `myFind` takes in an array and a callback function. `myEach` should iterate through all elements in the array and call the callback function with these parameters: the current element, the current index, and the array itself.
+1. Create a function `myFind` which implements `Array.prototype.find`. `myFind` takes in an array and a callback function. `myFind` should iterate through all elements in the array and call the callback function with these parameters: the current element, the current index, and the array itself.
 If the callback returns `true` for an element, `myFind` should immediately return the value of the element.
 If the callback never returns true for an element, `myFind` should return `undefined`.
 See [`find`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find).
 Work in `starter-code/myFind.js`

   ```js
   function myFind (array, callback) {